-Metropolitan Chicago's transportation infrastructure, highly trained workforce, natural resources, and livable communities represent fundamental assets, but the region is also challenged by complex factors that require careful analysis and decisive action.
+While the Chicago region has many advantages, it also challenged by complex factors that require careful analysis and decisive action.
 These include our lackluster recovery from the recession, increasingly insufficient funding for infrastructure improvements, worsening flooding from development patterns and climate change, and a structural mismatch between costs and revenues at the state and local government levels.
-Such challenges limit the region's resources and threaten its long term prosperity, but a formidable array of forces -- from nonprofits to transportation agencies to governments to residents -- can take collaborative action to change the course of negative trends.
-We need strategies for overcoming obstacles, capitalizing on the region's assets, and achieving our regional vision: an enviable quality of life and economic vitality for all residents.
+Such challenges limit the region's resources and threaten its long term prosperity.
+We need strategies for overcoming these obstacles, capitalizing on the region's numerous assets, and achieving our regional vision: an enviable quality of life and economic vitality for all residents.

-ON TO 2050, the region's next comprehensive plan, will recommend a variety of actions to achieve sustainable prosperity for all of metropolitan Chicago.
-This report is a preview of major recommendations prior to the draft plan's release for public comment in summer 2018.
-The preview is organized according to three overarching principles that support the regional vision and will be relevant across the ON TO 2050 plan's strategies:
+ON TO 2050, the region's next comprehensive regional plan, will recommend a suite of actions to move the region toward achieving sustainable prosperity.
+The purpose of this report is to provide a preview of ON TO 2050's major recommendations in advance of the draft plan's release for public comment in summer 2018.
+ON TO 2050 will include three overarching principles, which support the regional vision and have relevance across the strategic actions that CMAP will recommend.
+The principles also form the organizational structure for this report:

-Resilience.
-A strong region requires communities, infrastructure, and systems that can thrive in the face of uncertain future economic, fiscal, and environmental shifts.

-Inclusive Growth.
-Long-term regional economic prosperity requires increased economic opportunity and improved quality of life for all residents.
+Resilience: A strong region requires communities, infrastructure, and systems that are able to thrive in the face of uncertain future economic, fiscal, and environmental shifts.
+Inclusive growth: Long-term regional economic prosperity requires increased economic opportunity and improved quality of life for all residents.

-Prioritized Investment.
-Achieving regional goals in an era of limited resources requires coordination across multiple sectors to prioritize investments for infrastructure, land use, and the economy.
+Prioritized investment: Achieving regional goals in an era of limited resources requires coordinated prioritization of investments across sectors, including infrastructure, land use, and our economy.

-Each principle supports the others.
-Resilience will depend on robust investments and planning that make sense both now and various plausible scenarios of the future.
-In turn, achieving resilience will require Inclusive Growth to provide opportunity and strong quality of life for all of the region's residents, enabling their full participation in the economy and civic life.
-And the need for inclusive growth will likewise necessitate Prioritized Investment that ensures our resources are carefully targeted to achieve local and regional goals while broadening economic participation to increase and sustain prosperity.
-The three principles will inform every ON TO 2050 recommendation, cutting across CMAP's core areas of regional economy, land use, natural systems, governance, and mobility.
+Each of these principles supports the others.
+Resilience will depend upon robust investments and planning that make sense now and also in a variety of plausible future scenarios.
+Achieving Resilience will require Inclusive Growth to provide opportunity and strong quality of life for all of the region's residents, enabling their full participation in the economy and civic life.
+Inclusive Growth will necessitate Prioritized Investment that facilitates more economic participation to yield higher returns in the long run and ensure that resources are put toward their highest and best use to achieve local and regional goals.
+These principles will be addressed through ON TO 2050 recommendations across CMAP's core areas of regional economy, land use, natural systems, governance, and mobility.

-This report's preliminary recommendations build on GO TO 2040 policies that were adopted in 2010 and synthesize the policy development, analysis, and engagement completed as of now for

-ON TO 2050.
+The preliminary recommendations in this report build upon the policies set forth in GO TO 2040 and synthesize the initial policy development, analysis, and engagement completed for ON TO 2050.
 Each recommendation complements CMAP's core roles as a land use and transportation planning agency.
-This report also expands on the Emerging Priorities Report, adopted by the CMAP Board in October 2016, which identified 11 priority areas for further exploration in the development of ON TO 2050.
-That earlier report reflected an extensive engagement process that is still going strong, with CMAP having now completed an April-August 2017 period of broad public input on five "Alternative Futures."
-That recent phase -- which reached more than 30,000 residents who attended events (including 127 workshops and five larger forums), over 48,000 who interacted with the kiosks, and more than 8,000 who visited the plan's web pages (including surveys and videos) -- is described in an appendix to this report.
+This report also expands on the Emerging Priorities Report, adopted by the CMAP Board in October 2016, which identified 11 priority areas for further exploration in the ON TO 2050 planning process.
+An extensive public engagement process, which reached more than 7,000 individuals, informed the priority areas included in the Emerging Priorities Report.

-CMAP continues analyzing current conditions and trends, working with stakeholders to research and develop strategies, and making substantial progress to identify regionally significant projects and develop the Financial Plan for Transportation, while completing the regional socioeconomic forecast of population, households, and jobs.
-Although a limited number of new recommendations may emerge from these ongoing activities, the ON TO 2050 Preview Report establishes major directions for the plan, a draft of which will be released for public comment in June 2018 prior to anticipated adoption the following October.
+Since adoption of the Emerging Priorities Report, CMAP has continued to analyze existing conditions and trends, worked with stakeholders to research and develop strategies, made substantial progress toward identifying regionally significant projects and developing the Financial Plan for Transportation, and completed the regional socioeconomic forecast of population, households, and jobs.
+While a limited number of new recommendations may emerge from ongoing strategy development taking place through summer 2017, the ON TO 2050 Preview Report sets forth major direction for drafting the plan in the coming year, prior to the plan's ultimate adoption in October 2018.